aws-samples/sample-aws-modernization-with-intel-opea/content/Module 1/Explore and learn OPEA/index.en.md

 The server responds with a JSON array containing objects with two fields: index and score.
 This indicates how the snippets are ranked based on their relevance to the query: :code[{"index":2,"score":0.9972289}] means the first text (index 0) has a high relevance score of approximately 0.7982.
 :code[{"index":0,"score":0.9776342},{"index":3,"score":0.9296986},{"index":1,"score":0.84730965}] indicates that the other snippets (index 3,1 and 2) have a much lower score.

-As you can see from `similar_doc` the id=2 has the below information where it EXACTLY refers to the revenue for 2023!
+As you can see from `similar_docs` the id=2 has the below information where it EXACTLY refers to the revenue for 2023!

 :::code{showCopyAction=false language=json }
 "text": "RESULTS OF OPERATIONS\n(Dollars in millions, except per share data)\nFISCAL 2023\nFISCAL 2022\n% CHANGE\nFISCAL 2021\n% CHANGE